[Infographic] Bitcoin Business vs. ATM Business: Fees Explained Simply

 Bitcoin.
 Who hasn’t heard of it?
 News of this new form of digital currency is sweeping the nation.
-Everyday it seems we hear of someone else making lots of money from blockchain.
+Every day it seems we hear of someone else making lots of money from blockchain in the Bitcoin Business.
 Needless to say, it keeps us interested.
 But, there’s been a pretty big downfall to investing in the currency lately.
 Transaction fees are becoming quite a problem.
 In December 2017, a man moving $25 of Bitcoin paid a $16 fee to do so.
 According to CNBC, people are paying $28 on average to make Bitcoin transactions.
 The average transaction fee at an ATM machine is currently around $4.
 Both fees have been increasing, but Bitcoin’s transaction fee is doing so at a significantly higher rate.

 What is Bitcoin?